-Risk of scalding at the hot water fixture
+Risk of scalding at the hot water fixture!

 - When the water heater is in operation, temperatures in excess of 122 °F (50 °C) can occur.
-To limit the temperature at the tap, install a thermostatic DHW mixing valve. - ► Water heated for washing the laundry, dishes and for other cleaning purposes can cause scalding and permanent injuries. - Children, elderly, and handicapped persons are more likely to be permanently injured by hot water.
+To limit the temperature at the tap, install a thermostatic DHW mixing valve. - ► Water heated for washing the laundry, dishes and for other cleaning purposes can cause scalding and permanent injuries. - ► Children, disable and elderly are at highest risk of being scalded.
 Never leave such individuals in the tub or shower unattended under any circumstances.
-Children must not be allowed to operate hot water faucets themselves or to fill a bathtub. - If the building has occupants in the above groups who operate hot water faucets, or state laws / local ordinances stipulate specific water temperatures, take the following precautions: - Use the lowest possible temperature setting. - To prevent scalding, install a tempering device, such as an automatic mixing valve, at hot water tap or water heater.
-Select and install the automatic mixing valve in accordance with the valve manufacturer's recommendations and instructions. - Water exiting from drain valves can be extremely hot.
-To avoid injuries: - Check that all connections are tight. - Direct exiting water away from people. - Measures must be taken to protect against excessive temperature and pressure!
+Children must not be allowed to operate hot water faucets themselves.

+- ▶ If the building has occupants in the above groups who operate hot water faucets, or state laws / local ordinances stipulate specific water temperatures, take the following precautions: - Use the lowest possible temperature setting. - To prevent scalding, install a tempering device, such as an automatic mixing valve, at hot water tap or water heater.
+Select and install the automatic mixing valve in accordance with the valve manufacturer's recommendations and instructions. - ► Water exiting from drain valves can be extremely hot.
+To avoid injuries: - Check that all connections are tight. - Direct exiting water away from people. - ► Measures must be taken to protect against excessive temperature and pressure!
 Installation of a T&P safety valve is required.